JPFrancoia/JPFrancoia.github.io/_posts/2020-08-01-home-made-weather-station.md

 screen.
 I was able to display some numbers on the screen, but the e-ink screen drivers weren't well supported and I couldn't get the screen to work reliably.
 This is a shame because this kind of screen doesn't need a backlight to be read, while a TFT screen does.
-But the TFT screen is half cheaper.
+But the TFT screen is half the price.

 <p align="center">
   <img width="700" src="{{ site.baseurl }}/images/station/e_ink_screen.jpg">